-The 2023 work program comprises concurrent exploration and engineering activities.
-Exploration is expected to include generative programs and drilling to test new targets within the EMPL as well as expansion and infill drilling to facilitate ongoing engineering studies.
-Engineering activities will be focused on the delivery of a PEA and technical work to advance a Pre-Feasibility Study ("PFS").
+The 2023 work program is comprised of concurrent exploration and engineering activities.
+Exploration includes generative programs and drilling to test new targets within the EMPL as well as expansion and infill drilling to facilitate ongoing engineering studies.
+A summary of the PEA results is anticipated by year end.